bc913/opengl_notes/doc/Introduction.md

 - For few object types, it means that `this object is a default object which can NOT be destroyed.`.
 - With the exception of the Framebuffers, it should be treated as `invalid object - null`.

+> Some objects types are `container objects`: to store references to other objects and they can `NOT` be shared accross OpenGL contexts.

 ## Commands and Synchronization
 OpenGL usually specifies the behavior of commands but the implementation is all up-to graphics driver's manufacturer's.
 Normally, in order to achieve a graphics task, the OpenGL commands are executed in an order ( sequence) and every subsequent command must behave as if all prior commands have completed and their contents are visible.

 However, as previously stated the implementations might differ and most of the time, they are handled asynchronously.
-For instance, when a rendering function returns, it is most likely not even started yet and so not finished.
+For instance, when a rendering function returns odd are good that the actual rendering operation has not even started yet and so not finished.
 As long as you don't query any state or object which is part of the rendering process, it is hard to tell the differece.

 The implementations still must make rendering look synchronous while even being as async as possible.
 For best performance:
 - Avoid querying state that is part of the rendering process/commands.